Extract All or Some Images from PowerPoint Files

 Below is a sample media folder created during this process:

 Both methods of extracting images have their benefits.
-The zip method also has the benefit of extracting other media such as audio and video.
+The zip method is faster if you have alot of images and will also extract other media such as audio and video.

 Did you find this article helpful?
 If you would like to receive new articles, join our email list.